 Portrait © Paul Kolnik

-Most recently, Mr. De Luz was awarded the Benois de la Danse award in 2009 for best male performance of the year for his role in Prodigal Son.
-He also toured with Kings of the Dance in Russia in 2008.
+Most recently, Mr. De Luz was awarded the 2016 National Dance Award by the Spanish Ministry of Education, Culture, and Sports.
+He was also awarded the Benois de la Danse award in 2009 for best male performance of the year for his role in Prodigal Son and toured with Kings of the Dance in Russia in 2008.